Support vector machine: Soft-margin

-Nonlinear Kernels
+Nonlinear kernels

 The original maximum-margin hyperplane algorithm proposed by Vapnik in 1963 constructed a linear classifier.
 However, in 1992, Bernhard Boser, Isabelle Guyon and Vladimir Vapnik suggested a way to create nonlinear classifiers by applying the kernel trick (originally proposed by Aizerman et al.) to maximum-margin hyperplanes.
-The resulting algorithm is formally similar, except that every dot product is replaced by a nonlinear kernel function.
+The kernel trick, where dot products are replaced by kernels, is easily derived in the dual representation of the SVM problem.
 This allows the algorithm to fit the maximum-margin hyperplane in a transformed feature space.
 The transformation may be nonlinear and the transformed space high-dimensional; although the classifier is a hyperplane in the transformed feature space, it may be nonlinear in the original input space.

 It is noteworthy that working in a higher-dimensional feature space increases the generalization error of support vector machines, although given enough samples the algorithm still performs well.